Emergency:

 • Chemotherapy: SCLC is highly responsive to chemotherapy, and it is often the primary treatment.
 Chemotherapy can be combined with radiation therapy.

-• Radiation Therapy: It is commonly used to shrink tumours and relieve symptoms.
+• Radiation Therapy: It is commonly used to shrink tumours and relieve from lung cancer symptoms.

 • Immunotherapy: In some cases, immunotherapy drugs like checkpoint inhibitors may be used, although responses are typically less pronounced than in NSCLC.